Yachay

 About me

-I have expanded my cybersecurity skills and now focus on development and reverse engineering on Windows.
-I am particularly interested in this field because it allows me to delve into the internal mechanisms of systems and understand their vulnerabilities.
-My approach is focused on security, ethics, and the optimization of digital tools, with the goal of contributing to more robust cybersecurity that respects privacy.
-Over time, my interests have expanded to include issues of online privacy, anonymity, respect for personal data, and the use of open source software.
-These topics are essential to me because they touch not only on technology, but also on fundamental ethical questions and our individual freedom in an increasingly digitized world. ...
+I enjoy doing CTFs and cybersecurity in general, whether it’s reverse engineering, forensics, pentesting, or other areas.
+Over time, my interests have broadened to include issues of online privacy, anonymity, respect for personal data, and the use of free software.
+These topics are essential to me because they touch not only on technology, but also on fundamental ethical issues and our individual freedom in an increasingly digitized world.
+On this site, I present my projects and CTF reports.

 December 14, 2025